Josephlung/Task-List-Kata/README.md

 8. Create DTO Object : `ProjectsDto`, `ProjectDto`, `TaskDto`.

 9. Create Mapper to convert DTO : `ProjectsMapper` `ProjectMapper`, `TaskMapper`.

 (5/8)
 1. Add and implement Interface `ErrorUseCase`, `HelpUseCase` and `HelpPresenter`, and use HelpDto pass data.

 2. Main Component DI UseCases to Controller.

-#Test Case can not work, nedd to fix.
+#Test Case can not work, need to fix.